Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Introduction

 \section{Introduction}

-Modern observational cosmology and investigations on large scale structures, dark energy and dark matter rely on large-scale galaxy surveys such as KiDS \cite{deJong:2012zb} \cite{KiDS:2020suj}, DES \cite{DES:2005dhi}, \cite{DES:2021wwk}, LSST \cite{LSSTDarkEnergyScience:2012kar} and Euclid \cite{Euclid:2024yrr} which use cosmic shear as a weak lensing probe.
+Modern observational cosmology and investigations of large-scale structures, dark energy, and dark matter rely on large-scale galaxy surveys such as KiDS \cite{deJong:2012zb,KiDS:2020suj}, DES \cite{DES:2005dhi,DES:2021wwk}, LSST \cite{LSSTDarkEnergyScience:2012kar}, and Euclid \cite{Euclid:2024yrr}, which use cosmic shear as a weak lensing probe.
 Weak lensing is a large-scale gravitational effect induced by small matter density variations along the trajectory of photons and manifesting through small deformations of galaxy shapes, as opposed to strong lensing which appears through multiple images and Einstein rings.
-This effect is expressed with a deformation matrix containing a convergence $\kappa$ and a two-component shear $\gamma^\alpha$ that by definition are supposed to be small.
+This effect is expressed through a deformation matrix containing a convergence $\kappa$ and a two-component shear $\gamma^\alpha$ which are, by definition, supposed to be small.

-Latest generations of surveys pave the way to tomographic explorations, first described in \cite{Hu:1999ek}.
+The latest generations of surveys pave the way for tomographic explorations, first described in Ref.~\cite{Hu:1999ek}.
 This strategy allows us to probe different redshifts and therefore different epochs of the expansion of the Universe, thanks to the increased level of precision of these surveys.
-In particular, the recently launched Euclid \citep{Euclid:2024yrr} satellite opens a new era for weak lensing analysis using tomography thanks to its precision in redshift, the large sky area covered, its shear measurement accuracy and its high galaxy density.
-Thus, the latest generation of surveys leads to a new level of precision in the study of notably dark energy which requires the development of optimal statistical tools and methodologies to extract cosmological information from these rich datasets.
-In this context, any possible gain in precision, reduction of uncertainties or further tests of systematics (which can induce biases and inconsistencies in the cosmological inference pipeline) is highly valuable.
-In this paper, we propose Nulling -- via the so-called BNT transform \cite{Bernardeau:2013rda} applied to cosmic shear maps -- as a new cosmological probe, only based on the geometry of space-time.
+In particular, the recently launched Euclid \citep{Euclid:2024yrr} satellite opens a new era for weak lensing analysis using tomography thanks to its precision in redshift, the large sky area covered, its shear measurement accuracy, and its high galaxy density.
+Thus, the latest generation of surveys leads to a new level of precision in the study of notably dark energy, which requires the development of optimal statistical tools and methodologies to extract cosmological information from these rich datasets.
+In this context, any possible gain in precision, reduction of uncertainties, or further tests of systematics (which can induce biases and inconsistencies in the cosmological inference pipeline) is highly valuable.
+In this paper, we propose nulling—via the so-called Bernardeau-Nishimichi-Taruya (BNT) transform \cite{Bernardeau:2013rda} applied to cosmic shear maps—as a new cosmological probe, only based on the geometry of space-time.